LG refrigerator water dispenser not working - Simple Solutions

 Replace the water filter

-1. Locate the water filter compartment inside the refrigerator, usually in the top left corner.
+It would be best if you located the refrigerator’s water filter compartment, usually in the top left corner.
 Look for a small door with a “PUSH” button.
+Now, push the button and pull down to open the filter compartment door.

-3. Twist the old, dirty water filter counter-clockwise and remove it from the compartment.
+Twist the old, dirty water filter counter-clockwise and remove it from the compartment.
+Take the cap off the new water filter you purchased.

 Locate the water filter compartment inside the refrigerator, usually in the top left corner.
 Look for a small door with a "PUSH" button.